Unexpected Robustness of Multipartite Entanglement against Sudden Death from Spontaneous Emission

-It is also interesting to examine the cases when other channels are applied: depolarizing channel, dephasing channel, etc., since two-qubit ESD has been observed for these channels previously.
-Specifically, an interesting geometric illustration of the effects of different environments on ESD was studied in \cite{cunha2007}.
-Also, ESD in qudit systems will also be interesting to study.
+Finally, we emphasize here that our discoveries only focus on the amplitude damping channel Eq.~\eqref{evolution}, which represents the common process of spontaneous emission occurring ubiquitously.
+However, given the numerical techniques employed in this work, it would be intriguing to explore cases involving other channels, such as depolarizing and dephasing channels, for which two-qubit ESD has previously been observed.
+An compelling geometric illustration of the effects of different environments on two-qubit ESD was studied in \cite{cunha2007}.
+Furthermore, investigating ESD in qudit systems could also be an interesting area of research.

-We thank Prof.~T.~Yu,~Prof.~D.F.V.~James, and Prof.~L.~Davidovich for valuable discussions.
-Financial support was provided by National Science Foundation Grants No.~PHY-1501589 and No.~PHY-1539859 (INSPIRE), and a competitive grant from the University of Rochester.
+We thank Professors W.A.~Coish, L.~Davidovich, D.F.V.~James, X.-F.~Qian, and T.~Yu for valuable discussions.
+Financial support was provided by National Science Foundation Grants No.~PHY-1505189 and No.~PHY-1539859 (INSPIRE), and a competitive grant from the University of Rochester.
 Calculations were performed on the BlueHive supercomputing cluster at the University of Rochester.